tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 #### troubleshooting

-- binary rejected (release didn't pass a review due to IAP)
+- binary rejected (release didn't pass a review because of IAP)

 | iTunes Connect: `My Apps` → `<my_app>` → `Activity` (tab)
 | `App Store Versions` (left menu) → `Resolution Center` (link)

 <details>
-<summary>message from Apple</summary>

-> 2. 1 Performance: App Completeness
-> 3. 1.2 Business: Payments - Subscriptions

-> <h3>Guideline 2.1 - Performance - App Completeness</h3>
->
-> We found that while you have submitted in-app purchase products for your app,
-> the in-app purchase functionality is not present in your binary.
->
-> **Next Steps**
->
-> If you would like to include in-app purchases in your app, you will need to
-> upload a new binary that incorporates the in-app purchase API to enable users
-> to make a purchase.
->
-> Once you revise and resubmit your binary, you will also need to resubmit your
-> in-app purchases for review since they are in the Developer Action Required
-> state.
-For each in-app purchase product submitted, please be sure to edit the
-> detail information or cancel the request to change the detail information for
-> the in-app purchases using iTunes Connect.

-> Guideline 3.1.2 - Business - Payments - Subscriptions
->
-> We noticed that your app or its metadata did not fully meet the terms and
-> conditions for auto-renewing subscriptions, as specified in Schedule 2,
-> section 3.8(b) of the Paid Applications agreement.
->
-> Your app's **binary** did not include:
->
-> – The following information about the auto-renewable nature of the subscription
->   • Title of publication or service
->   • Length of subscription (time period and content or services provided during
->     each subscription period)
->   • Price of subscription, and price per unit if appropriate
->   • Payment will be charged to iTunes Account at confirmation of purchase
->   • Subscription automatically renews unless auto-renew is turned off at least
->     24-hours before the end of the current period
->   • Account will be charged for renewal within 24-hours prior to the end of
->     the current period, and identify the cost of the renewal
->   • Subscriptions may be managed by the user and auto-renewal may be turned off
->     by going to the user's Account Settings after purchase
->   • Any unused portion of a free trial period, if offered, will be forfeited
->     when the user purchases a subscription to that publication, where applicable
-> – A link to the terms of use
-> – A link to the privacy policy
->
-> Note: Adding the above information to the StoreKit modal alert is not
-> sufficient; the information must also be displayed within the app itself,
-> and it must be displayed clearly and conspicuously during the purchase
-> flow without requiring additional action from the user, such as opening
-> a link.
->
-> Your app's **metadata** did not include:
->
-> – The following information about the auto-renewable nature of the subscription
->   (with the same items in sublist as for app's binary)
-> – A link to the terms of use
-> – A privacy policy link in the Privacy Policy URL field of iTunes Connect
->
-> **Next Steps**
->
-> To resolve this issue, please revise your app or its metadata to include
-> the missing information.
->
-> If the above information is in your app, please reply to this message in
-> Resolution Center to provide details on where to locate it.
+<summary>Message from Apple</summary>

+2. 1 Performance: App Completeness
+3. 1.2 Business: Payments - Subscriptions

+<h3>Guideline 2.1 - Performance - App Completeness</h3>

+We found that while you have submitted in-app purchase products for your app, the in-app purchase functionality is not present in your binary.

+**Next Steps**

+If you would like to include in-app purchases in your app, you will need to upload a new binary that incorporates the in-app purchase API to enable users to make a purchase.

+Once you revise and resubmit your binary, you will also need to resubmit your in-app purchases for review since they are in the Developer Action Required state.
+For each in-app purchase product submitted, please be sure to edit the detail information or cancel the request to change the detail information for the in-app purchases using iTunes Connect.

+Guideline 3.1.2 - Business - Payments - Subscriptions

+We noticed that your app or its metadata did not fully meet the terms and conditions for auto-renewing subscriptions, as specified in Schedule 2, section 3.8(b) of the Paid Applications agreement.

+Your app's **binary** did not include:

+– The following information about the auto-renewable nature of the subscription
+  • Title of publication or service
+  • Length of subscription (time period and content or services provided during each subscription period)
+  • Price of subscription, and price per unit if appropriate
+  • Payment will be charged to iTunes Account at confirmation of purchase
+  • Subscription automatically renews unless auto-renew is turned off at least 24-hours before the end of the current period
+  • Account will be charged for renewal within 24-hours prior to the end of the current period, and identify the cost of the renewal
+  • Subscriptions may be managed by the user and auto-renewal may be turned off by going to the user's Account Settings after purchase
+  • Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable – A link to the terms of use
+– A link to the privacy policy

+Note: Adding the above information to the StoreKit modal alert is not sufficient; the information must also be displayed within the app itself, and it must be displayed clearly and conspicuously during the purchase flow without requiring additional action from the user, such as opening a link.

+Your app's **metadata** did not include:

+– The following information about the auto-renewable nature of the subscription (with the same items in sublist as for app's binary) – A link to the terms of use
+– A privacy policy link in the Privacy Policy URL field of iTunes Connect

+**Next Steps**

+To resolve this issue, please revise your app or its metadata to include the missing information.

+If the above information is in your app, please reply to this message in Resolution Center to provide details on where to locate it.
 </details>